matthewfeickert/draft-scipy-2024-proceedings-submission/paper/main.md

 ## Introduction

-_Here we can talk about the ATLAS experiment, the detector, its purpose, the amount of data collected, etc._
+How can the contents of `paper/introduction.md` get inserted here in a similar manner to an include directive in LaTeX?

 ### Employing the Scientific Python ecosystem